Danish American Museum celebrates 40th anniversary with international conference

 Staff from Joslyn Castle in Omaha will speak on Jensen’s work at the historic mansion’s conservatory and grounds.

-Other activities include a tour, dinner and entertainment at Hausbarn Heritage Park in nearby Manning, Iowa.
+Other activities include a tour, dinner and entertainment at Hausbarn Heritage Park in nearby Manning.
 The site features an authentic 1660s house/barn from the Slesvig-Holsten borderlands between Denmark and Germany.

 There will be guided prairie walks, gallery talks, behind-the-scenes museum and Genealogy Center tours, musicians, authors, film screenings, group singing, and Danish kringle pastry breaks and an æbleskiver (Danish pancake balls) breakfast.